2004–05 Port Vale F.C. season

 The 2004–05 season was Port Vale's 93rd season of football in the English Football League, and first in the newly created League One.
-Martin Foyle's first full season in charge, Vale survived a relegation dogfight to finish in eighteenth place, having struggled to compete with the departures of Stephen McPhee and Steve Brooker.
-His side exited both the FA Cup and the League Trophy at the Second Round, and left the League Cup at the First Round.
+It was Martin Foyle's first full season in charge after succeeding Brian Horton midway through the previous campaign.
+The club endured a relegation scrap but ultimately secured 18th place with 56 points, ensuring safety despite the loss of key performers Stephen McPhee and Steve Brooker over the summer.

+Port Vale struggled to make an impact in cup competitions.
+They were eliminated in the First Round of the League Cup, suffered defeat to Blackpool in the Second Round of the FA Cup, and exited the Football League Trophy at the Second Round after a loss to Tranmere Rovers.
+On the field, Billy Paynter emerged as the club's top scorer with 13 goals in all competitions, while Lee Matthews also contributed ten league goals.
+One of the season's standout results was a 5–0 home win over Barnsley in April, although the campaign also featured heavy 4–0 losses on two occasions.
+Attendance remained low, with an average crowd of around 4,973, underscoring the ongoing financial challenges facing the club.

 Overview

 League One

 The pre-season saw Martin Foyle add to his squad with a number of free signings: Lee Matthews (Bristol City); Jeff Smith (Bolton Wanderers); Dean Smith (Sheffield Wednesday); Daryl McMahon (West Ham United); and Robin Hulbert (Telford United).
 The pre-season saw Vale finish 5th in the Isle of Man tournament at The Bowl.
-They also managed to battle to a draw at home to La Liga outfit Racing de Santander.
+They also managed to battle to a draw at home to La Liga club Racing de Santander.